Linyeir/adventOfCode/README.md

 # adventOfCode

-my javascript solutions for the [advent of Code](https://adventofcode.com/)
+My Javascript solutions for the [advent of Code](https://adventofcode.com/).
+Embedded in the simplest of HTML documents so you can directly run them.